zxhycxq/reactjs-zh/Docs/refs-and-the-dom.md

 ### Don't Overuse Refs
 ### 不要过度使用refs

 Your first inclination may be to use refs to "make things happen" in your app.
 If this is the case, take a moment and think more critically about where state should be owned in the component hierarchy.
 Often, it becomes clear that the proper place to "own" that state is at a higher level in the hierarchy.
-See the [Lifting State Up](/react/docs/lifting-state-up.html) guide for examples of this.
+See the [Lifting State Up](/react/docs/lifting-state-up.html) guide 例如：s of this.